Langley's Dental Care Provider

 If these are things you feel are important in your search for a dental healthcare team, we invite you call us.
 Our hope and aspiration is that you will experience the Veritas Difference.

-Our founder, Dr. KJA Orieux (aka: "DocKO"), has a unique set of educational qualifications that are outside of a dental degree.
+Dr. "KO", our senior practitioner, has a unique set of educational qualifications that are outside of a dental degree.
 Prior to becoming a dentist, he studied psychology and sociology, then conducted sociological and socio-economic research for national healthcare organizations as well as major corporations where superior customer service was critical for success and sustainability.